UNCG-CSE/Volvo_Truck_Analytics/README.md

 -Wahab: Determine whether there are rows or columns with all NaN values, if so remove them.

--Yanni: Merge weights together to determine how weight affects performance of the vehicles.
+-Yanni: Aggregate on vehicle weights to determine if weight affects performance of the vehicles.